sjain882/OMSI-Presentation-Tools/README.md

 ‎
 ## Installation & usage:

+Please refer to the **[full indepth Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2569510456)**.

 **[YouTube tutorial & suggested usage](https://www.youtube.com/watch?v=pvU8gO66mTs)**

+Using OMSI Presentation Tools for a YouTube video you're creating?
+Why not leave a link to this tool in the description so others can enjoy it too?

 ‎
 ## Known issues:

 - Will break if multiple instances of OMSI 2 are running simultaneously.
 - Potential anti-cheat & anti-virus incompatibilities.
 - Entire UI has hardcoded coordinates and doesn't DPI scale.
-The way of using C++ Windows Forms here is a little broken in Visual Studio 2019, some methods just aren't recognised in the assembly... will eventually move from C++ WinForms to a simple C++ plugin that calls C# WPF or Windows Forms.
+The way of using C++ Windows Forms here is a little broken in Visual Studio 2019, some methods just aren't recognised in the assembly... will eventually move to ImGui-docking (or failing that - simple C++ plugin that calls C# WPF or C# Windows Forms).

 ‎
 ## FAQ: